sarubi/samples-is/custom-auth-request-handler/README.md

 ## Request Attribute Eliminator

 ### Introduction / Use case.
+This custom class is to remove the "authenticators" query parameter if exits in the login URL where the URL is defined in application-authentication.xml under AuthenticationEndpointURL property.
+<AuthenticationEndpointURL>/authenticationendpoint/login.do</AuthenticationEndpointURL>
-This custom class is to remove the "authenticators" query parameter if exits in the /authenticationendpoint/login.do request.
-Then redirect to the login page.
-However need to customize the login page that is in authentication web application to handle this this type of login request and implement a custom login to return the authenticators list.
+After removing the authentication list, we redirect to the login page.
+However need to customize the login page that is in authentication web application to handle this this type of login request and needs implement a custom login to return the authenticators list.

 ### Applicable product versions.
 Tested with WSO2 IS 5.2.0